About

 Tim received his MA in Art History from Columbia with a thesis that used 3D modeling and global illumination technologies to examine the lighting conditions of Ancient Greek domestic interiors at the city of Olynthus.
 During his time as a student at Columbia, Tim worked in the Media Center and was delighted to become part of the full-time staff upon graduation.
 He is passionate about the use of new technologies within the humanities and is excited to be a part of the Media Center's future projects.

-Lisa Peck, Assistant Curator
+Lisa Schloegel Peck, Assistant Curator

-Lisa has an MS in Library and Information Science from Pratt Institute, focusing in Archives and Conservation & Digital Curation in addition to a BA in Art History with a Museum Studies concentration from Ithaca College.
+Lisa has an MS in Library and Information Science from Pratt Institute, focusing in Archives and Conservation & Digital Curation, in addition to a BA in Art History with a Museum Studies concentration from Ithaca College.
 She is interested broadly in material and digital preservation, open access, metadata, and digital humanities in cultural heritage.